Rudolph Valentino: Peak fame and major films

-In February, 1922 Life magazine reported that, according to the Famous Players press office, Valentino would henceforth be known as "Rodolph" rather than "Rudolph."
+In November 1921, Valentino filmed Beyond the Rocks alongside Gloria Swanson.
+Released in 1922, the film was noted for its lavish sets and extravagant costumes.
+Women's Wear Daily noted, "If beautiful clothes continue to be a feature of a screen star's attributes, then it does seem too bad that colors cannot register; if they could, the costuming would have been the best part of Elinor Glyn's latest release, 'Beyond the Rocks.'"
+For decades, Beyond the Rocks was considered a lost film, with only a one-minute fragment known to survive.
+In 2002, a complete print was discovered in the Netherlands by the Netherlands Film Museum.
+A restored version was subsequently released on DVD in 2006.

-In 1922, Valentino began work on another Mathis-penned film, Blood and Sand.
+In February 1922 Life magazine reported that, according to the Famous Players press office, Valentino would henceforth be known as "Rodolph" rather than "Rudolph."
+He began work on another Mathis-penned film, Blood and Sand.
 He played the lead—bullfighter Juan Gallardo—and co-starred with Lila Lee and Nita Naldi.
 Initially believing the film would be shot in Spain, Valentino was upset to learn that the studio planned on shooting on a Hollywood back lot.
 He was further irritated by changes in production, including a director of whom he did not approve.

-After finishing the film, Valentino married Rambova, which led to a bigamy trial, as he had been divorced from his first wife, Jean Acker, for less than a full year, as required by California law at the time.
-The trial was a sensation and the pair was forced to have their marriage annulled and to be separated for a year.
+After finishing the film, Valentino married Rambova in May 1922, which led to a bigamy trial, as he had been divorced from his first wife, Jean Acker, for less than a full year, as required by California law at the time.
+The trial was a sensation and the pair was forced to have their marriage annulled and to be separated.
 Despite the trial, the film was still a success, with critics calling it a masterpiece on par with Broken Blossoms and Four Horsemen.
 Blood and Sand became one of the four top-grossing movies of 1922, breaking attendance records, and grossing $37,400 at the Rivoli Theatre alone.
 Valentino considered this one of his best films.